solidi/learning-notes/interviews/career-tips.md

     - softwareleadweekly.com Oren Ellenbogen #380
     - Roles - and Yony at Peleton.
     - philosophies on engineering, hiring.
+    - nothing should be unaccounted for - and the writing clarifies your approach.
 - [Take a job you may fail at.]

 ## WORST CAREER MOMENT